Haunted (The Pogues song)

-"Haunted" is a 1986 single by The Pogues.
+"Haunted" is a 1986 single by the Pogues.
 It was featured on the Sid and Nancy Soundtrack, the original soundtrack for the movie Sid and Nancy.
 It reached chart position #42 in the UK.
 Originally sung by Cait O'Riordan, in 1995 the song was re-recorded as a duet between former Pogues vocalist Shane MacGowan and Sinéad O'Connor for the Two If by Sea/Stolen Hearts soundtrack, this time reaching #30 in the UK.
-The original version was included on disc 1 of the 2008 compilation "Just Look Them In The Eye And Say...
+The original version was included on disc 1 of the 2008 compilation "Just Look Them in the Eye And Say...
 POGUE MAHONE!!"

+Legacy

+In April 2025, "Haunted" was issued on vinyl single, for the first time, as part of that year's Record Store Day.
+The single debuted at number 18 on the UK Vinyl Singles Chart.